 A few days later, the Watts riots erupted.
 As I watched with a child’s eyes the scenes of protests and destruction on television, I worried about my new friends.
 Were they safe?
 Were their homes on fire?
 Would they be able to go to school?
 I felt a bond with my friends, an unbreakable link created through art and innocence no matter how fleeting the moment.
 Little did I know how this sense of kinship, of empathy for others and their struggles, would become foundational to my creativity.

-In between my travels I had my daughter, April.
+In 1991 my daughter April was born.
 She was eight months old when I first noticed the small pale patch on her skin.
 Over the years, she and I came to learn quite a bit about vitiligo, a medical condition that causes white skin patches that often grow bigger over time.

 It inspired me to write and illustrate Different Just Like Me, a children’s book that showed how we are all different, yet so much alike.
 This led over the next 20 years to making presentations about diversity and acceptance at schools, bringing together communities to create public murals, and even an appearance on The Oprah Winfrey Show, in between teaching art and creating my own art (learn more at differentjustlikeme.com, and https://www.differentjustlikeme.com/get-creative- for more about the murals).

-San Diego Watercolor Society, “My Life, My Story”, juried by Graeme Stevenson.
-(Saturday & Sunday)
+San Diego Watercolor Society, Member Exhibition, “My Life, My Story," juried by Graeme Stevenson. ("Saturday", and "Sunday")

 Athenaeum, Annual Juried Show, La Jolla, CA, 2 pieces (US1 and US 3, now called "Family")